contrapunctus-1/chronometrist/doc/new-format.md

    * Advantage - operation is performed only once for each such event (no repeated work) + benefits of both simplified data-consuming code and reduced post-parsing load.
 2. Split them at the hash-table-level (i.e. rewrite chronometrist-events-clean)
    * Advantage - simplifies data-consuming code.
-   * Now that the keys are indices, doing it here ties it to the function doing the deserialization.
-Alternatively, you have to update all the indices.
 3. Split them at the data-consumer level (e.g. before calculating time for one day or getting events for one day)
    * Advantage - should reduce repetitive post-parsing load.